Senior UI / UX Designer

 The dashboard was reorganized so outcomes, patient scope, and follow-up status could be understood before users dug into details.

-Assessment selection, long forms, and record detail views were structured around progress, state, and next-action clarity.
+Assessment selection, long forms, and record detail views were structured around progress, state, and next-action visibility.

 Filters, result summaries, export actions, and patient lists share the same logic so users do not rebuild context at every step.